xuuuluuu/SynLSTM-for-NER/get_context_emb/README.md

 Install the bert-as-service

-Edit the dataset path in the bas.py
+Edit the dataset path in the get_context_emb.py file.

 Running the commands to start bert-as-service
 ```